fuzzypixelz/chimera-rs/docs/spec.md

 Applications involve a **lambda** expression on the left hand side and any number of expression on the right hand side.
 This has the effect of binding the arguments in the function body and returning the result of evaluation.
+We currently do not support curried calls.

 ```
 let zero = identity 0